ralitong/acme-metric-hub/README.md

 ## Using Docker to simulate multiple normal and unusual servers

 ### Closing previously executed servers
+Close previously launched metric server, normal server and unusual server so that there wont be any port conflicts when running the containers.

 #### Stopping Metric Server
 Stop the metric server by executing `Ctrl + C` on the previous